302128600Regular price $21.99

-A convinient way to force bulbs to grow.
+A convenient way to force bulbs to grow.

-A small cup with an open bottom sits atop the vase allowing for place for the bulb to rest and the roots to grow downward into the water reservoir.
+A small cup with an open bottom sits atop the vase allowing a place for the bulb to rest and the roots to grow downward into the water reservoir.

 The removable dish allows for easy water changes and vase cleaning.
 Keep the dish off and it can also be used as a vase to showcase cut flowers

 Place bulb in dish and fill vase with water to just below the bottom of the dish.

 The bulb roots will "reach" for the water.
 Do not overfill as this can cause the bulb to decay.